 Our financial statements and related public financial information are based on the application of accounting principles generally accepted in the United States ("GAAP").
 GAAP requires the use of estimates; assumptions, judgments and subjective interpretations of accounting principles that have an impact on the assets, liabilities, and expense amounts reported.
 These estimates can also affect supplemental information contained in the external disclosures of NetSol including information regarding contingencies, risk and financial condition.
 Management believes our use of estimates and underlying accounting assumptions adhere to GAAP and are consistently and conservatively applied.
 Valuations based on estimates are reviewed for reasonableness and conservatism on a consistent basis throughout NetSol.
-Primary areas where our financial information is subject to the use of estimates, assumptions and the application of judgment include our evaluation of impairments of intangible assets, and the recoverability of deferred tax assets, which must be assessed as to whether these assets are likely to be reasonable under the circumstances.
-Actual results may differ materially from these estimates under different assumptions.
+Primary areas where our financial information is subject to the use of estimates, assumptions and the application of judgment include our evaluation of impairments of intangible assets, and the recoverability of deferred tax assets, which must be assessed as to whether these assets are likely to be recovered by us through future operations.
+We base our estimates on historical experience and on various other assumptions that we believe to be reasonable under the circumstances.
+Actual results may differ materially from these estimates under different assumptions or conditions.
 We continue to monitor significant estimates made during the preparation of our financial statements.